TI-Toolkit/tokens-wiki/tokens/augment(.md

 <tt><kbd><b>2nd</b></kbd></tt>, <kbd>list</kbd>, `OPS`, `9:augment(`
 <hr>

-The `augment(` command is used to combine two lists or two matrices into one.
+The <tt>augment(</tt> command is used to combine two lists or two matrices into one.
 For lists, this is done the obvious way: adding the elements of the second on to the elements of the first.
 For example:

 ```ti-basic
 augment({1,2,3,4},{5,6,7